 There is plenty of evidence that mindfulness can make a difference to well-being and even support the experience of travel.

-By devoting your attention to each travel experience, you will deepen your appreciation of the moment.
+By devoting your attention to being present for each experience, you will deepen your appreciation of the moment.

-So, on your next trip, practice mindful travel by:
+So, on your next trip, practice mindful travel:

 - sit & look for colors in the your new environment